chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 $ orbit config --global --append include="$(orbit env ORBIT_IP_PATH)/.orbit/config.toml"
 ```

-Now when we call `orbit` from any directory, we can see our yilinx target is available to use.
+Now when we call Orbit from any directory, we can see our yilinx target is available to use.
 ```
-$ orbit plan --list
+$ orbit build --list
 ```
 ```
-Plugins:
 yilinx          Generate bitstreams for Yilinx FPGAs
 ```

 ## Rereleasing the gates ip